Enforcement and Engagement: Robin Hurt Safaris

 By Hank's Voice

 Robin Hurt Safaris (RHS) has been operating in Tanzania since 1993.
-From the start, the company understood that while protection was necessary for wildlife to survive in a rapidly changing Africa, human communities had to benefit meaningfully from the resource.
+From the very beginning, the company recognised that while wildlife protection was essential for survival in a rapidly changing Africa, local communities also needed to benefit meaningfully from natural resources.

 According to UN figures, around 1 billion people live in Africa today, and by the end of the century, that number will be close to 4 billion.
 This massive increase will put unbelievable pressure on the continent's resources.

-Over the years, RHS and the Robin Hurt Wildlife Foundation (RHWF) have spent over USD 3 million to support wildlife conservation and socio-economic development in their hunting concessions and associated rural villages.
+Over the years, RHS and the Robin Hurt Wildlife Foundation (RHWF) have invested over USD $3 million in wildlife conservation and socio-economic development across their Tanzanian hunting concessions and surrounding villages.

 Enforcement is not the only way to combat poaching.
 Community engagement is key, especially in education on the effects of encroachment, illegal logging, and poaching.